This face-to-face & online drug awareness training course is suitable for teams

-This one day drug awareness training course covers the different types of commonly used illegal drugs (includes NPS, new psychoactive substances).
+The online drug awareness training course covers different types of commonly used illegal drugs (includes alcohol).

 Aims and objectives